-Upon submittal to EPA of the Feasibility Study Final Report, EPA will make both the Remedial Investigation Final Report and the Feasibility Study Final Report and EPA's Proposed Plan available to the public for review and comment for, at a minimum, a thirty (30) day period, pursuant to EPA's Community Relations Plan and the NCP.
-Following the public review and comment period, EPA will notify Respondent of the remedial action alternative selected for the Site.
+Upon submittal to EPA of the final Addendum to the Feasibility Study, EPA will make both the Remedial Investigation Final Report and the Feasibility Study Final Report, together with the Ecological Assessment Final Report, Addendum to the Feasibility Study and EPA's Proposed Plan available to the public for review and comment for, at a minimum, a thirty (30) day period, pursuant to EPA's Community Relations Plan and the NCP.
+Following the public review and comment period, EPA will notify Respondent of the remedial action alternative selected for Operable Unit 3 (the flood plain area).